-In partnership with global recycling leader TerraCycle, Rip Curl is pleased to announce the launch of a Wetsuit Take Back Recycling Program across Australia.
-Surfers across the country can now recycle any surf branded wetsuit at participating Rip Curl stores in Victoria, New South Wales, Queensland and Western Australia.
+Earlier this year, in partnership with global recycling leader TerraCycle, Rip Curl announced the launch of a Wetsuit Take Back Recycling Program across Australia.
+Now surfers across the country can recycle any surf branded wetsuit at participating Rip Curl stores.
 All recycled rubber will now be repurposed for use in the safety attenuation layer of soft fall matting used at playgrounds and outdoor gyms.

 “One of our core values at Rip Curl is Community and Environment, and with this in mind we have spent over three years developing the most effective and environmentally conscious solution for wetsuit recycling available in Australia today,” says Shasta O’Loughlin, Rip Curl’s Environmental, Social and Governance Manager.